Cultural depictions of Gilles de Rais: Bande dessinée and manga

 Gilles de Rais is a central character in the French comic series Jhen Roque by Jacques Martin and Jean Pleyers.
 In the ligne claire style, the bande dessinée tells the medieval adventures of an artist named Jhen, architect and decorative painter.
-This fair, luminous and ethical figure is a faithful friend of Gilles de Rais, despite everything that sets them apart.
-Embodying the cruelty of the times, Gilles de Rais appears as "handsome and elegant", sporting a black beard that contrasts with red hair "in keeping with the evocative medieval symbolism of the Devil".
+This fair, luminous and ethical figure dreams of erecting cathedrals.
+A builder, and therefore a civilizer, Jhen is a faithful friend of Gilles de Rais, despite everything that sets them apart, as the latter embodies the cruelty of his time.
+Gilles de Rais appears as "handsome and elegant", sporting a black beard that contrasts with red hair "in keeping with the evocative medieval symbolism of the Devil".

 On another note, French comics artist Paul Gillon produced Jehanne (1993–1997), an erotic comic book depicting sexual relationships between Joan of Arc and Gilles de Rais.

 In Shirayuri no kishi, a Shōjo manga published in 1975, Suzue Miuchi introduces two characters inspired respectively by Joan of Arc and Gilles de Rais.
 Eager to fight the English enemy, the heroine Jannu goes to see King Charles VII, but an evil royal advisor assigns her an impossible task: to obtain financial help from the dark lord Jiru do Re.
 Nicknamed Shinigami, the reclusive Jiru resides in a castle populated by wax figures, in reality the embalmed corpses of his relatives.
 The mangaka surrounds the fortress with a cemetery to complete the gothic imagery.
 Jiru devotes himself to alchemical research, with the aim of making gold and becoming the richest man in the world.
 Following the pattern of Beauty and the Beast, Jannu miraculously convinces Jiru do Re to turn to "good magic" by devoting himself to war against the English, in the name of God and the King.

 In Kouta Hirano's manga series Drifters, Gilles de Rais is reincarnated as a colossal, indestructible warrior alongside other historical figures brought back to life in an occult war orchestrated by the shadowy Black King.
 Following an interpretation repeated in other mangas, Gilles de Rais committed his murders so that he could join Joan of Arc in hell.
 He assists the Maid resurrected as a vindictive pyromaniac who wishes to reduce the world to ashes.